jkomonen/Joshua-Komonen/README.md

-- 💻 6x SWE Intern | 4x Teaching Assistant
+- 💻 6x SWE Intern and 4x Teaching Assistant

 - 🏆 Fun fact: I won top male athlete of the year in school